malihebojnordi/git_command/README.md

 I am talking about git's command

 ## git config
 You are using git for the first time or have a new git installation.
-This command sets your identity with name and email address.
+This command sets your identity with your name and email address.
 ```
 git config –global user.name “Your name”